Can marketing scale Maslow’s pyramid to achieve transcendence? (courtesy of Prakash Advani)

 Does it meet a customer need?
 Solve their greatest problem?
 Eliminate a nagging pain?
 Or help them to be more productive?

-Or maybe it could go far higher than that, integrating itself with their aspirations, values and beliefs?
+What if it could go far higher than that, and integrate itself with their life aspirations, values and beliefs?

 From the 4 Ps to Brand Stories

 For the longest time, marketing focused on the physical, functional and rational needs of consumers.